 - Have full access to the Members’ forum

-The forum is a place for discussion and sharing of information.
+The forum is a place for discussion and sharing of information - SEE OUR FORUM MAP OF RESOURCES FORUM MAP.
 There is already a large amount of information in the forum on topics such as:

 …plus a ‘Filing cabinet’ of resources on the model such as:

 All this for just 28p a week!
 Sign up as a member now

 ‘Participation’ – the essential up-date for practitioners and researchers

 Participation is a publication by the VdTMoCA Foundation (UK) for members of the Foundation

 Participation is an essential publication for keeping up-to-date with developments in the model nationally and internationally.
 Participation provides you with news of research and new publications on the model, CPD events, awards and grants, the model in practice, interviews with experts to help you understand key aspects of the model, articles on applying the model in varying fields of practice, and more.